Categories

 Embrace Slow Fashion: Opting for timeless pieces over fleeting trends, choosing quality over quantity, and taking care of clothes to increase their lifespan can reduce the demand on fast fashion.

-Support Sustainable Brands: By supporting brands that prioritize sustainability, consumers can shift the industry standard.
+Support Sustainable Brands: By supporting brands that prioritise sustainability, consumers can shift the industry standard.
 These brands often provide detailed information about their supply chains, materials, and ethical practices.

 Recycle and Upcycle: Instead of discarding old clothing, consider recycling them or transforming them into something new.
 Several brands also offer take-back programs, ensuring that old clothes are recycled or upcycled responsibly.